kriseax/Laytonp21.github.io/README.md

 # Home Page
 ## Welcome To Layton Perry's Website

-I'm majoring in Information Technology
+1. I'm majoring in Information Technology
-Minoring in Computer Science
+2. minoring in Computer Science
-With a certificate in Cyber Security
+3. mith a certificate in Cyber Security

 The below links will navigate to different topics about myself